FAQs - Federal Agencies (MSC)

 Answer: The IFF is included in the price customer agencies pay the contractor when they purchase items from a MAS.
 The contractor remits the IFF due to GSA, quarterly.

 Answer: Yes, call or email our Customer Service Advocates, Tammy Lindsley at (253) 931-7627, firstname.lastname@example.org or Maureen Duckworth at (253) 931-7514,email@example.com.
 Both of us can give advice but if you need someone to actually work the procurement for you please contact the National Customer Service Center at (800) 488-3111 and ask for Assisted Services.

 Answer: You do, when your contracting agency is using the Schedule Contract.
 We call this a Direct Acquisition as opposed to an Assisted Services Acquisition.
-In a Direct Acquisition, the agency controls the time it is open, the route of dissemination and length of time the RFQ is open and the time that it takes to evaluate the quotes.
+In a Direct Acquisition, the agency controls the route of dissemination, length of time the RFQ is open and the time that it takes to evaluate the quotes.
 All evaluations are driven by the agency so award processing time is completely in your control.
 Agencies can add their own clauses as long as they do not conflict with any GSA clauses.
 Agencies often add security, options, extensions and payment clauses or more information, contact the National Customer Service Center at (800) 488-3111 and ask to speak to a Customer Service Advocate out of Region 10.

 Answer: Publicizing Contract Actions GSA Schedules have been synopsized in FedBizOpps and satisfy the requirements of the Competition in Contracting Act (Pub.
 Law 98-369) and Federal Acquisition Regulation (FAR) Part 5, Publicizing Contract Actions.
 Therefore, in general, competitive (fair opportunity) Schedule Orders and Blanket Purchase Agreements (BPAs) are not required to be synopsized in FedBizOpps.
 Two exceptions to this general exemption from publicizing Schedule actions are as follows: